-DbI was founded because of a number of national organisations working in the field of deafblindness, who recognised the value regularly sharing information and ideas more widely, and the importance of supporting service development across the world.
+DbI was founded because of a number of national organisations working in the field of deafblindness recognised the value of sharing information and ideas more widely.
+They wanted to connect to support service development across the world.
 Others have joined the original group and they include schools, associations, institutions, companies and voluntary organisations.

-Corporate members, numbering about 60, provide the foundation for the work of DbI and play a key role in its direction and management.
-Their representatives sit on the Management Committee and Council.
+Corporate members, numbering about 60, provide the foundation for the work of DbI and play the key role in its direction and management.
+Their representatives are elected to the Board and the Management Committee.

 There are three tiers of corporate membership, depending on the size of the organisation and the membership fee paid:

 Large Corporates: Annual Fees ranges between 3000 Euro and 5,000 Euro

 Small Corporates: Annual Fees ranges between 300 Euro and 1,500 Euro

 Mini Corporates: Annual Fees between 100 Euro and 250 Euro.
 Mini Corporate membership is available to interested organisations from the World Bank list of HIPC and LIC countries – Heavily Indebted Poor Countries.